yihdego/react-workshop/curriculum/day1.md

 If you finish before today's workshop ends feel free to make 'Home', 'About' and 'Contact' components.
 Then have Content hold all of these components.

 <sup>1</sup> Read more about ES2015 [here(https://babeljs.io/learn-es2015/)

 <sup>2</sup> Read more about JSX [here(https://facebook.github.io/jsx/)

-<sup>3</sup> Props, short for properties, are variables that can be passed into a React component
+<sup>3</sup> Props, short for properties, are variables that can be passed into a React component.

 <sup>4</sup>In ES2015 class has another meaning so className must be used instead to declare an element's class.